Skip to Content

 Most women who are pregnant will worry about having any sign of miscarriage at 4 weeks.

-You should know that at four weeks into your pregnancy, you just missed your period.
-Some women may not even know they are pregnant at this time
+You should know that at four weeks into your pregnancy, you have just missed your period.
+Some women may not even know they are pregnant at this time.

 • Vomiting or nausea that is especially worse in the morning